irmen/prog8/docs/source/programming.rst

 .. caution::
     These special ``if_XX`` branching statements are only useful in certain specific situations where you are *certain* that the status register (still) contains the correct status bits.
-    This is not always the case after a fuction call or other operations!
+    This is not always the case after a function call or other operations!
     If in doubt, check the generated assembly code!

 .. note::